Washington State 18th Legislative District Democratic Committee Bylaws

 3.1 All 18th Legislative District (18LD) residents who are registered voters or who are under the age

-3.2 Voting members (Members), of the 18LDDCC include:
+3.2 Voting members (Members) of the 18LDDCC include:

-3.2.3 Democratic officials elected to partisan offices who reside in the 18LD;
+3.2.3 Democratic officials elected to partisan offices who reside in the 18LD.

 3.3 Members are responsible for keeping their contact information correct with the organization’s

 ARTICLE 4: DUES

 4.1 Annual membership dues are determined by 18LDDCC vote no later than the first meeting of the

-4.2 Members who have a financial hardship may petition the Chairperson for an annual “Dues Waiver” which expires at the end of
+4.2 Members may petition the Chairperson for an annual waiver of dues which expires at the end of

 ARTICLE 5: MEETINGS